 A SaaS remarketing strategy helps you create an effective campaign to reach potential customers who have already interacted with your brand.
 More specifically, it helps you target website visitors who left your site without converting.
 But that’s only one use case of remarketing campaigns.

-This article will take you through four SaaS retargeting campaigns.
+This article will take you through four SaaS retargeting campaigns and the platforms you can leverage.
 But before that, here is how to set the perfect foundation for your remarketing campaigns.

 3 Things to Do Before Launching a SaaS Remarketing Campaign